-3 crs.
-MED2268
+MED2268 3 crs.
 Intermediate ICD-10CM & CPT-4 Coding

 The last in a series of three coding courses.
 Accelerated practice in code assignment utilizing simulated patient records and case studies will require the student to apply knowledge of both ICD-10CM and CPT-4 coding systems.
 Advanced applications include DRGs, APCs, development of ICD-10 PCS and other reimbursement issues.
 The student will be completing an online practicum/externship.
-Prerequisites: MED2258 and MED2265
+Prerequisites: MED2258 and MED2265 care setting for a 160-hours(unpaid) for the term.
+During this time, students will perform a variety of clinical and administrative duties to gain proficiency in their skill set.
+Students are required to wear uniforms, maintain timesheet, and record their learning experiences.

+MED2271 2 crs.
 Medical Practicum